dao-duc-tung/ecs-ml-deploy-system/README.md

 #### 1.3.3.
 Validate ECS's instances permission to access EFS

-Manually add the ECS task's security group of the endpoint A to Inbound rules of the security group created for EFS shared volumes.
+Manually add the ECS task's security group of the endpoint A to the Inbound rules of the security group created for EFS shared volumes.
 Without this, the ECS's instances cannot access EFS shared volumes.
 Check [this article](https://forums.aws.amazon.com/thread.jspa?threadID=321135) for more detail.

-This step can be automated by creating a AWS Lambda function to run the validation task.
+This step can be automated by creating an AWS Lambda function to run the validation task.

 ### 1.4.
 Update CloudFormation stack

 1. Set parameter `DesiredCount` in `cf_templates/create-ep-a.json` to the expected value.
-1. Set parameter `APITag` to the latest git commit hash in "master" branch.
+1. Set parameter `APITag` to the latest git commit hash in the "master" branch.
 1. Update stack.
 This might take ~10m.

    ```bash